sseshan/homepage/papers/_posts/2008-02-01-2008-Phanishayee-fast.md

 Bibtex Entry:

 @inproceedings{2008-Phanishayee-fast,
-    author = "Phanishayee, A. and Krevat, E. and Vasudevan, V. and Andersen, D. and Ganger, G. and Gibson, G. and Seshan, S.", title = "Measurement and Analysis of TCP Throughput Collapse in Cluster-Based Storage Systems", booktitle = "USENIX Conference on File and Storage Technologies (FAST)", month = "February",
+    author = "Phanishayee, Amar and Krevat, Elie and Vasudevan, Vijay and Andersen, David G. and Ganger, Gregory R. and Gibson, Garth A. and Seshan, Srinivasan", title = "Measurement and Analysis of TCP Throughput Collapse in Cluster-Based Storage Systems", booktitle = "USENIX Conference on File and Storage Technologies (FAST)", month = "February",